-- 1. a brief overview of the nature of the research (2 to 5 pages). - 2. a letter of support from the academic supervisor. - 3. a proposed budget for the research, a statement of request specifying the amount of financial resources that are being requested (for future expenses only), and a disclosure about any other potential or existing sources of funding.
-If a portion of the budget includes paying someone other than the researcher for services (e.g. transcription, data collection, coding, etc.) it must be made clear how the researcher will complete at least 50% of the associated work themselves. - 4. a projected timeframe in which the research will be completed. - 5.
-If required, a copy of the ethics application and Research Ethics Board approval (required before funding is released).
+- 1. a brief overview of the nature of the research (2 to 5 pages). - 2. a letter of support from the academic supervisor. - 3. a proposed budget for the research, a statement of request specifying the amount of financial resources that are being requested, and a disclosure about any other potential or existing sources of funding. - 4. a projected timeframe in which the research will be completed. - 5. a copy of the ethics application and Research Ethics Board approval (required before funding is released).